yaomeng1/PersonalizedStrategyUpdates/README.md

 # Personalised-strategy-updates-facilitate-the-emergence-of-cooperation-in-heterogeneous-populations

-Code for the paper "Personalised strategy updates facilitate the emergence of cooperation in heterogeneous populations"
+Code for the paper "Personalised strategy updates facilitate the emergence of cooperation in heterogeneous populations".

 The code includes: